-“La Famille” is a cozy beautiful place in the hearth of Marrakech.
-I’ve to say we’ve find this place by causality just walking around!
+“La Famille” is a cozy beautiful place in the heart of Marrakech.
+I’ve to say we’ve found this place by causality just walking around!

-I remember we were just looking for a small resturant where to have our lunch and we’ve found this beautiful place!
+I remember we were just looking for a small restaurant where to have our lunch and we’ve found this beautiful place!

-La Famille offer only vegetarian food with healthy drinks (I got a glass of water with mint and lemon in it, delicious!).
+La Famille offers only vegetarian food with healthy drinks (I got a glass of water with mint and lemon in it, delicious!).

 The unique characteristic of the place is the nice garden inside the restaurant: the trees are not so present inside the center of Marrakech, so being in this place is like to be in a sort of oasis!